reporealtech/dot4-api-client/readme.md

 await dot4Client.connect();
 ```

-You use the required "createDot4Client" Factory dunction to create a dot4Client object.
+You use the required "createDot4Client" Factory function to create a dot4Client object.
 For the creation of the dot4Client is a config object needed.
 This config object includes:

 - user: the dot4 user (your email address)
 - password: the dot4 user passord